 Redocly is integrated with Azure Repos (which is part of Azure DevOps).
-You can trigger workflows in Redocly automatically when you commit or open a pull request.
+You can trigger workflows in Redocly automatically when you commit or open a pull request in Azure Repos.

 Redocly integrates by using a personal access token to authenticate to Azure Repos.